vron7/Aha-s/ts.md

   In frontend development, UI component libraries often utilize the Factory Pattern to create various types of UI components (e.g., buttons, forms, modals) based on configuration options provided by developers.
 - **API Clients**
   A factory can be used to create instances of API clients tailored to different endpoints, versions, or authentication methods, while abstracting away the creation details from the client code.
+- **Game Development**
+  Factories can be used to create various types of game objects (e.g., characters, weapons, enemies) based on game states, levels, or player actions.

 ```js
 interface GameCharacter {